llaauurreenn/FreePalestine_LED/README.md

 To display the Free Palestine sign:

-1. Power the MatrixPortal M4 using the micro USB cable.
+1. Power the MatrixPortal M4 using the USB-C cable.
 2. The images and phrases should automatically start displaying in a slideshow format.

 ### Contributing